martinschneider01/martinschneider01/README.md

-# 👋 Hi there

-- 📍 Living in Lyon, France
+<h1 align="center">Hello there 👋, I'm Martin SCHNEIDER</h1>
+<h3 align="center">A passionate React (TypeScript / Javascript) from Lyon, France</h3>

+- 🔭 I have worked with React, TypeScript, JavaScript and ReScript/ReasonML, mostly Front-End

+- 🌱 Really want to lean Rust

 - 💻 Working at @LinkValue since 2019, currently developping React for @BedrockStreaming

 - 👨‍🏫 Studied at @42Lyon
-- 📚 JavaScript & Typescript Dev, mostly React but always looking for something new to learn

 - 🎶 Going to a lot of concerts and festivals, often as a volunteer

-- 💌 You can contact me by email or on LinkedIn, I'll try to answer you as quick as possible
+- 📫 You can contact me by email (martin.schneider01@gmail.com) or on LinkedIn, I'll try to answer you as quick as possible